Beyond the Pill – A Global Study

 About the authors

-MEIKE WENZEL is an associate partner at Executive Insight.
-She holds a master degree in business administration from the University of Du ̈sseldorf.
+MEIKE WENZEL is a Partner at Executive Insight.
+She holds a Master degree in Business Administration from the University of Düsseldorf.
 Her special focus is on the design and implementation of new value-based approaches for diverse customer and stakeholder groups in light of the changes and challenges of the European healthcare environment.

 NATHALIE HENNE has conducted the study as part of her master’s thesis at the University of Applied Sciences, Hamburg.
 She is currently working as a consultant at DMI-Systems AG.